 The isolatedHEART preparation can be used to characterize pathogenetic mechanisms and uncover signs of altered heart function involved in cardiotoxicity.

-The Langendorff perfused heart is more suited for toxicologic studies than the working heart model because of the confounding effect of a contractile depression induced by the drug, that will produce reduced coronary perfusion and lead to ischemic injury.
+The Langendorff perfused heart is more suited for toxicologic studies than the Working Heart model because of the confounding effect of a contractile depression induced by the drug, which will produce reduced coronary perfusion and lead to ischemic injury.